 Patrik Stehlík, PhD student

-Charles University, Department of Zoology, Division of Animal Evolutionary Biology
+Charles University, Faculty of Science, Department of Zoology, Division of Animal Evolutionary Biology

 I am a member of the Sensory and Evolutionary Neurobiology research group led by Pavel Němec.
 I study the evolution of vertebrate brains with particular interests in the number of neurons in the bird brain.
 Although the numbers of neurons can vary strikingly between different groups of avians studied so far, current sampling does not allow us to reconstruct the evolution of brain complexity and processing capacity in birds.
 Only a broader phylogeny sampling may deepen our understanding of brain evolution and related processes, and not only in birds.